eclipse-archived/ceylon-lang.org/documentation/ide.md

 ## Running the pre-release IDE

-If you *really* want to try out Ceylon now, before we even release Milestone 1, you can get a special pre-release build of the Ceylon IDE (which includes the compiler) from our Eclipse plugin update site.
+If you *really* want to try out Ceylon now, you can get a special pre-release build of the Ceylon IDE (which includes the compiler) from our Eclipse plugin update site.

+A version of the IDE compatible with Milestone 1 is coming real soon.

 Here's what you need to do to install the IDE: